Greater Springfield, Queensland: Schools

 Greater Springfield now hosts 11 different schools, offering both primary and secondary, public and private education.
 Spring Mountain State School is the most recent addition, and was opened in 2019.

 The Springfield Anglican College has a campus on Springfield College Drive, with a second campus (Middle & Senior) on the Springfield–Greenbank Arterial road.
 In 2008, St. Peters Lutheran College Springfield was opened with the school celebrating its 10 year anniversary with a book launch.

 The University of Southern Queensland has a campus in Springfield.
 Classes began in February 2006.
-In 2015, a new four-story, 9000 square meter building, known as Building B, was opened at a cost of $45 million.
+In 2015, a new four-story, 9000 square metre building, known as Building B, was opened at a cost of $45 million.
 TAFE Queensland South West, previously Bremer Institute of TAFE also has a campus in Springfield.

 Springfield Central State High School underwent expansion works in 2019, with the construction of a new $9.89 million Sport and Community Hall as part of the Queensland Government’s $200 million Advancing Queensland Schools Program.
 The school has announced that a second senior campus is under construction and is due for completion by 2024, and will see the capacity of students double to accommodate the growth.
 The campus will feature several new 6-story buildings and a performing arts centre.